Where vending machines outnumber people and anime is a lifestyle

 2 hours north of Tokyo.
 UNESCO World Heritage shrines and temples.
 Beautiful nature and hiking.
 Less relevant for anime fans but worth visiting if you want a break from otaku culture.

 30 minutes south of Tokyo.
-Gundam Factory with a moving 18-meter Gundam statue.
-Pokemon Center Yokohama.
-Chinatown for food.
-Cup Noodles Museum.
+Visit Pokemon Center Yokohama, Chinatown for amazing food, and the Cup Noodles Museum.
 A solid day trip with multiple geek attractions.

 2-3 hours from Tokyo.
 Climbing season is July-September.
 If you're not climbing, visit the Fuji Five Lakes area for views.
 Hakone is closer and offers hot springs with Fuji views on clear days.